 What are hammered coins?

-Hammered coins were the main coinage type throughout medieval times in British history.
+Hammered coins were the main coinage type throughout the medieval times in British history.
 They started to be introduced around 959 by King Aedgar and were struck until around 1663 in the reign of Charles II.

 Mostly being made from thin silver blank discs, their details were struck into the coin by a carved metal die and a hammer, typically on an anvil.
 Hence the name “hammered” coinage.